 “I highly value the ability to well-educate myself without crazy debt.
 It’s been an amazing gift,” she said.

 While at COD, Kelly had the opportunity to participate in a study abroad trip to France, which she considered the best experience of her life.

 “One of the reasons I'm drawn to the French language and culture is because my favorite musical time period is undoubtedly 1800s France, when Impressionism and Romanticism were at their peak.
 Paris was the capital of the art world,” she said.
 “Getting to stay with a French family and being fully immersed in French culture and meeting people from all over the world gave me a new perspective on our country and my place in the world.

 I loved being in classes at COD with people of all ages

 As part of her studies, Kelly wanted to give a short recital playing one of her favorite pieces, The Sonata for Violin and Piano in A Major by Cesar Franck.
 By coincidence, an annual festival celebrating music, La fête de la musique, was happening during her stay.
 The Bordeaux branch of the Alliance Française worked with Kelly and her COD professors to organize a recital at the school for the morning of the festival.

 “It was the most incredible musical experience of my life,” she said.
 “I got to share one of my favorite pieces and perform for people from all over the world.
 I still can't believe I actually did that.
 It’s crazy!
 I never thought I would get a performing opportunity like that.”

-Kelly is now at the Berklee College of Music in Boston, where she is pursuing a degree in composition.
-Her goal is to compose concert music and create short films based upon the music she composes.
-She also would like to be a college professor.
+Kelly is now at the Berklee College of Music in Boston, where she is pursuing a degree in composition and a minor in screen scoring.
+Her goals involve making classical music more accessible to people through writing and imaginative concert experiences as well as becoming a professor.

 Her advice to students attending COD is to take advantage of every opportunity, whether through Study Abroad or one of the many other programs.
 Kelly also encourages students to look for scholarships to help with the cost.